angular/angular-seed/README.md

 ﻿# angular-seed — the seed for AngularJS apps

-This is a test mod...
+This is a test mod... here is a further mod !

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these